-- 1. Confirm that the tensioner is slightly loosened, and slides within the tensioning slot. - 2.
+- 1. Confirm that the tensioner is slightly loosened, and the lock knob has been re-tightened. - 2.
 Place left hand on the rubberized knob, and right hand on the end of the tensioner peg itself. - 3.
-Pull back evenly until you feel a firm tension (resistance to more pulling towards yourself). - 4.
+Loosen the lock knob just enough to be able to slide the tensioner in its slot. - 4.
+Pull back evenly until you feel a firm tension (resistance to more pulling towards yourself). - 5.
 Twist the rubberized handle clockwise until it is quite snug.